 Compensation/Incentives

-Participants will be awarded $10 for participating in the research project.
+Participants will be awarded 10 EUR for participating in the research project.
 These funds will come from the research account of the PI, originating at Rutgers University.
 Participants will be paid via PayPal or Amazon gift card.
 This will allow participants to keep their banking information protected, and to ensure that they can receive payment internationally.
 We included two options because it gives the participants the most ease to receive payment, based on their own needs and preferences.
 Upon completing the experiment, participants will be asked to select their preferred payment method and provide an email address to receive payment.
 They will also be provided with the contact information of the researchers and will be asked to keep record of that contact information in the case of any issues with payment.
 The researchers will use the email address to disperse payment within 72 hours of a participant completing the study, and participants will be informed of this timeline.

 Compensation Documentation